semgrep/semgrep-docs/docs/semgrep-cloud-platform/teams.md

 Given a security engineer who is a manager of **team A** but a member of **team B**, with both teams having the same projects:

 - The security engineer has manager **access** to the projects.
-- The security engineer can't create subteams for team B but can create subteams for team A.
+- The security engineer can create subteams for team A but can't create subteams for team B.

 Additionally, the manager role is able to perform the following: